 2. Ensures Longevity and Durability:

 Chemically resistant O-rings can withstand prolonged exposure to harsh substances without significant wear and tear.
 Such durability reduces the frequency of maintenance and replacement.
-On the other hand, non-resistant materials may degrade quickly and need frequent replacements that increase downtime.

 3. Prevents Contamination: